slic-lab/slic-lab.github.io/team.md

 image: assets/images/team2.jpg
 nav-menu: true
 description2: 'We are always looking for talented and enthusiastic trainees to join our lab!
-			If you are interested in joining, please <a href="mailto:sara.lariviere@usherbrooke.ca">email us</a> your CV and a cover letter!'
+			If you are interested in joining, please <a href="mailto:sara.lariviere@usherbrooke.ca">email us</a> your CV and your grade transcript!'
 weight: 3
 ---